Henry Lee Moore

-Henry Lee Moore (born 1874 in Boone County, Missouri — unknown) was an American forger, murderer and suspected serial killer who was convicted of killing his mother and grandmother with an axe in their home.
-While in prison, it was alleged by a Justice Department agent named W. M. McClaughry that Moore was possibly responsible for a string of unsolved axe murders in several states, among them being the Villisca axe Murders.
+Henry Lee Moore (November 1, 1874 – September 30, 1963) was an American suspected serial killer who was convicted of killing his mother and grandmother with an axe in their home.
+While in prison, it was alleged by a Justice Department agent named W. M. McClaughry that Moore was possibly responsible for a string of unsolved axe murders in several states, among them being the Villisca axe murders.

 Early life and first imprisonment

-Born and raised in Boone County, Moore lived on the outskirts of Columbia with his mother and grandmother, but worked as a blacksmith's helper at various car shops in Moberly, along the Wabash Railroad.
+Born and raised in Columbia, Moore lived with his parents, grandparents, and siblings but worked as a blacksmith's helper at various car shops in Moberly, along the Wabash Railroad.
 Although described as a friendly-looking man, he had the morbid habit of visiting various morgues in St. Louis with the purpose of looking at the bodies.
 Not only that, he also collected newspaper scraps from infamous criminal cases, including that of Dr. Hawley Harvey Crippen.

-Moore communicated with various women through letters, and in May 1910, he was arrested in Wichita, Kansas for forgery.
+Moore communicated with various women through letters, and in May 1910, he was arrested in Wichita, Kansas, for forgery.
 He was convicted and sentenced to a year of imprisonment in the Hutchinson Reformatory, receiving his parole in May 1911.